Share this page:

 As you go through your preparation, be sure to take brief breaks between each study and practice period.
 Aim to take regular breaks after each 1-2 hours of study and you can reward yourself with a full day of relaxation after a solid 5-day streak of study.

-Treat yourself after each milestone in score improvement is achieved to keep your motivation levels high.
+Treat yourself after you've achieved each milestone in score improvement to keep your motivation levels high.
 Prepping strategically in this way will help to keep burnouts at bay and provide you with the energy you need to keep going, right up until your test day.
 Always keep your end goal in mind - the UCAT is tough, but a high score will pay off.
 Visualise how it would feel to get an acceptance letter to your dream medical school.